espruino/BangleApps/apps/limelight/README.md

 * Selection of different fonts
 * Settings menu where you can select font, or switch to Vector font and try a range of sizes
-* 100 less lines of code, demonstrating that there is no need for a custom widget draw method
+* Reduction by 100 lines of code, demonstrating that there is no need for a custom widget draw method
-* Full screen options (widgets loaded but not displayed)
+* Full screen option (widgets are loaded but not displayed)

 ![](screenshot_gochihand.png)
 ![](screenshot_monoton.png)
 ![](screenshot_grenadier.png)

-Many thanks for @Andreas_Rozek for his pioneering work on building a toolkit for the Bangle 2.
+Many thanks for @Andreas_Rozek for his pioneering work on building an analogue clock toolkit for the Bangle 2.

 Limelight Written by: [Hugh Barney](https://github.com/hughbarney) For support and discussion please post in the [Bangle JS Forum](http://forum.espruino.com/microcosms/1424/)